farcaller/vscode-jsonnet/README.md

 default this is `shift+ctrl+i`, or `shift+cmd+i` on macOS), and the preview pane will open as in the picture above.

+## Support for external variables and top-level arguments

+You can define custom external variables and top-level arguments in the header of your jsonnet file to be used in render previews.
+It's handy in case if compile the file with some externally defined variables or tla but still want to use the preview functionality.

+The syntax for them is as follows:

+`//e key: some value` defines external variable `key` with value `some value`

+`//E key: {a: 1}` defines external variable `key` with jsonnet code of `{a: 1}`

+`//t arg: test` defines top-level argument `arg` with value `test`

+`//T key: {a: 1}` defines top-level argument `key` with jsonnet code of `{a: 1}`

 ## Customization

 This extension exposes the following settings, which can be cusomized